profile picture

 • For a number of weeks now, I have been forwarding traffic being sent to codesearch.debian.net to an instance of Debian Code Search running at Rackspace’s public cloud offering.
 I feel like it’s overdue to announce how they have been supporting the project and what that means.
 Read more →

 • CoreOS is a minimal operating system based on Linux, systemd and Docker.
 In this post I describe how I see CoreOS/Docker and how my first steps with it went.
 What is Docker and why is it a good idea?
 Finding the right words to describe all of this to someone who has not worked with any of it is hard, but let me try.
+With docker, you can package software into “containers”, which can then be run either on your own server(s) or at some cloud infrastructure provider (dotcloud, stackdock, digitalocean).
+An example for software could be cgit, a fast git web interface.
+Docker spawns each container in a separate Linux container (LXC), mostly for a clean and well-defined environment, not primarily for security.
+As far as the software is concerned, it is PID 1, with a dynamic hostname, dynamic IP address and a clean filesystem.
 Read more →

 Go to page: